muhammed-rizwan-n/iShareNodes_Bot/Master/README.md

 Besides core user and wallet functionality, the Master Bot handles various internal utilities that keep the system secure and maintainable.
 - `decrypt_request` – Decrypts encrypted messages sent via Discord webhooks by the Client or Wallet bot.
 This ensures that only authenticated, intentional requests are processed.
 - `notify_error` – Reports unexpected failures or logic errors by sending logs or alerts to the admin or logging channel.
-- `validate_interaction` – Validates that the request originated from a legitimate Discord interaction.
+- `validate_user_interaction` – Validates that the request originated from a legitimate Discord interaction.
 Helps in ensuring that requests are not spoofed or replayed after expiry.
 - `log_activity`  – Records internal actions (such as deposits, verifications, etc.) in a secure, internal-only log to assist in audits and debugging.
 - `send_email` – Sends authentication token or alerts to users via email for account verification and other secure interactions.
 - `create_auth_key` – Generates a time-based one-time password (TOTP) secret for 2FA during account creation or recovery.